As soon as you reach the break-even age, your

 break-even points, for any two years, is not dependant on your benefit amount or on COLA.

-Below is a list of the past ten years of COLA increases:
+Below is a list of the past eleven years of COLA increases:

 Year |